sdbingham/The-Ultimate-Roo-Code-Hack-Building-a-Structured-Transparent-and-Well-Documented-AI-Team/README.md

-# The Ultimate Roo Code Hack
+# Building a Structured Transparent and Well Documented AI Team (In Roo Code)

 **Building a Structured, Transparent, and Well-Documented AI Team that Delegates Its Own Tasks**